ARM-software/lisa/README.md

 	|   |-- utils
 	|   `-- wlgen

-A set of support libraries which allows to easily develop new IPython notebooks and tests:
+A set of support libraries to easily develop new IPython notebooks and tests:

 	|-- libs
 	|   |-- __init__.py